efidiles/efidiles.github.io/_posts/blog/2015-08-26-warning-regarding-npm-test-command.md

 title: Warning regarding 'npm test' command

-excerpt: "If your 'npm test' command reports more tests than you actually defined in your project then read this"
+excerpt: "If your 'npm test' command reports more tests than you actually defined in your project then double check your declaration."

 ---